COMMERCIAL Airport

 Stahmann Farms 1980: Santa Fe-Albuquerque-Las Cruces route using a Cessna 402 aircraft.

-Pioneer Airlines (second) 1981-1985: Albuquerque-Santa Fe-Denver route with an occasional stop at Alamosa, Pueblo, or Colorado Springs using Beech 99 and Swearingen Metroliner aircraft.
+Pioneer Airlines (second) 1981-1985: Santa Fe-Denver route with an occasional stop at Alamosa, Pueblo, or Colorado Springs using Beech 99 and Swearingen Metroliner aircraft.
 The carrier began a code-share relationship with Continental Airlines in 1983 becoming Continental Commuter.

 Great Southwest Aviation 1985: Santa Fe-Roswell route using a Piper Cheyenne aircraft.